Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 - Avoid unnecessary sealers, as most porcelain does not need sealing.

 Design choice is another major advantage.
-Outdoor porcelain tiles are available in over 140 designs.
-Over 140 designs of outdoor porcelain patio tiles are available, including grey, beige, cream, white, black, anthracite, concrete-effect, stone-effect and timber-effect finishes.
+A wide range of designs of outdoor porcelain patio tiles are available, including grey, beige, cream, white, black, anthracite, concrete-effect, stone-effect and timber-effect finishes.

 This makes porcelain a strong choice for: